-- 1. Plotting the graphs of the functions e^{ax+b} , log(ax+b), 1/ax+b, sin(ax+b), cos(ax+b) and |ax+b| to illustrate the effect of a and b on the graph. - 2.
+- 1. Plotting the graphs of the functions e^{ax+b} , log(ax+b), log - 2.
 Plotting the graphs of the polynomial of degree 4 and 5. - 3.
 Sketching parametric curves (E.g. Trochoid, cycloid, hypocycloid). - 4.
 Obtaining surface of revolution of curves. - 5.
 Tracing of conics in Cartesian coordinates /polar coordinates. - 6.
 Sketching ellipsoid, hyperboloid of one and two sheets (using Cartesian co-ordinates).